Investors left hanging as stimulus talks drag on

 “There’s been a waiting game for a stimulus package,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
 “We keep getting teased by reports of supposed progress and then those hopes get dashed.”

-The biggest weight on the three indexes was a 10.5% slump in chipmaker Intel Corp after it reported a drop in margins as consumers bought cheaper laptops and pandemic-stricken businesses.
+The biggest weight on the three indexes on Friday was a 10.6% slump in chipmaker Intel Corp after it reported a drop in margins as consumers bought cheaper laptops and pandemic-stricken businesses and governments clamped down on data center spending.

-U.S. President Donald Trump trails former vice president Joe Biden in national polls, but the contest is much tighter in some battleground states where the election will likely be decided.
+Trump trails Democratic former vice president Joe Biden in national opinion polls, but the contest is much tighter in some battleground states where the election will likely be decided.

 The final debate between Trump and Biden on Thursday offered few surprises and little new direction.